enrique-lozano/Image-filters/README.md

 If no errors appear, you should see the images from the input directory in the output directory, but with the specified filter applied.

 **Warning:** _This project is developed and thought to be compiled in a Linux environment.
-You must have the necessary environment to compile c ++ files (using the g ++ compiler).
+You must have the necessary environment to compile c++ files (using the g++ compiler).
 Other libraries may need installation, especially in case we want to work on windows_

 ## Posible filters📷
 At the moment, only one of the following filters can be used: